Homemade Honey Roasted Peanut Butter.

 Makes about 1 cup of peanut butter.
 Store covered in the refrigerator for up to 3 weeks.

-Add peanuts in the bowl of a food processor with a blade.
-Process until the nuts go from coursely chopped to finely ground.
+Add peanuts in the bowl of a food processor.
+Process until the nuts go from coarsely chopped to finely ground.
 Stop and scrape down the sides as needed.